 The city’s most highly-regarded restaurant over two decades, Browns is now in an exciting new phase in the ownership of Ian Orr, a leading chef well known from his time as head chef at Rathmullan House in Co Donegal (among several respected kitchens).

 Ian is renowned for his dedication to fresh seasonal produce and support of local suppliers, and visitors keen to experience the best the area has to offer will not be disappointed.

-The neat, understated modern exterior can be glimpsed from the traffic lights beside the station across the road (a handy place to park, then take the pedestrian crossing) and, except for having a bit of a revamp and emerging with a Art Deco theme, the only big change has been the addition of ‘The North West’s first champagne lounge’ at the back of the restaurant.
+In the Waterside area on the eastern bank of Lough Foyle, the neat, understated modern exterior can be glimpsed from the traffic lights beside the station across the road (a handy place to park, then take the pedestrian crossing) and, except for having a bit of a revamp and emerging with a Art Deco theme, the only big change to the premises since Ian took over has been the addition of ‘The North West’s first champagne lounge’ at the back of the restaurant.

 Seafood is well represented, of course, depending on the local catches, and Broighter Gold Rapeseed Oil from just up the road near Limavady adds its special character to some dishes.
 A particularly good seafood chowder is served with Guinness bread (one of a selection of dangerously more-ish home-bakes) there’s fish from Greencastle, and Portavogie scallops and prawns (fritto misto, perhaps, with a chilli mayo and rocket salad).